MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/manage-incidents.md

 ms.date: 05/18/2023
 ---

-# Manage incidents in Microsoft 365 Defender
+# Manage incidents in Microsoft Defender XDR

 [!INCLUDE [Microsoft 365 Defender rebranding](../includes/microsoft-defender.md)]

 **Applies to:**
-- Microsoft 365 Defender
+- Microsoft Defender XDR

 Incident management is critical to ensuring that incidents are named, assigned, and tagged to optimize time in your incident workflow and more quickly contain and address threats.